Last Updated on November 2, 2020

 Let’s take a closer look at what wild-caught Alaskan sockeye salmon can bring to your plate.

 According to the 2015–2020 Dietary Guidelines for Americans, Omega-3 (n-3) fatty acids as well as EPA and DHA (long chain n-3 fatty acids) are found in seafood.
 Fish like salmon can be one of the best and easiest ways to get your fill of these heart-healthy fats.
 For the general population, the guidelines recommend about 8 ounces per week of a variety of seafood.
-This can help to provide EPA and DHA.
-An average of 250 mg per day of EPA and DHA may be enough to reduce the risk of heart disease.
+Salmon provides both EPA and DHA, important for heart and brain health.

 Wild salmon is a source of various types of B vitamins that help the body turn food into energy, reduce inflammation that’s associated with heart disease, and more.